petarkabashki/pocket-commander/README.md

 *   **Modular Tool-Based Architecture:** Extensible functionality through a system of easily integrated tools.
 *   **Asynchronous Operations:** Built with `asyncio` for efficient, non-blocking task execution, crucial for responsive AI agents.
 *   **Interactive Terminal Interface:** Provides a user-friendly command-line experience using `prompt-toolkit` and `rich` for development, testing, and interaction.
-*   **Configurable Modes:** Supports different operational modes, allowing for various agent configurations and behaviors.
+*   **Configurable Agents:** Supports different operational agents, allowing for various agent configurations and behaviors.
 *   **Workflow Management:** Utilizes PocketFlow to define, manage, and execute complex sequences of actions.

 ## Technologies Used